 In a shorthanded play in poker, what the player needs, is to be is aggressive and not a tight one because there are few players in the game.
 This type of game is specially meant for those who want to get hold of good earnings quickly and cannot wait till a long full ring poker game ends.
 Anyone wishing to go for a shorthanded play in poker should sound extremely convincing while bluffing.
 What characterizes a shorthanded poker game is the raises and re-raises.
-In such a game, the blinds also have important role to play.
+In such a game, the blinds also have an important role to play.

 There are certain strategies for playing shorthanded poker, following which winning becomes easy and consistent.
 The first tip is to be aggressive and fast-growing.
 Secondly, you also have to play more and more marginal hands.
-And before all this, the most useful strategy for playing short-handed poker, is to replicate an image of the table and the positioning of opponents in your mind.
-This will help you in the long run because given the fact that there are so few people playing this game, everyone will be quite aware of each other’s moves.
+And before all this, the most useful strategy for playing short-handed poker is to replicate an image of the table and the positioning of opponents in your mind.
+This will help you in the long run because, given the fact that there are so few people playing this game, everyone will be quite aware of each other’s moves.
 Another precaution one needs to follow is not to play tight.
 Being so will help you win pots in the initial stages itself.

-The strategies for playing shorthanded poker also include the importance of the blinds.
+The strategies for playing shorthanded poker also include the importance of blinds.
 The blinds in a shorthanded poker come round very often because there are fewer players than in full ring poker.
 Hence you lose the advantage of having the premium cards and which is why playing tight won’t be of much help.
-So, keeping a view of the table and also keeping the opponents in your mind are one of the strategies for playing shorthanded poker that will help you to decide on your future hands since you have to make marginal hands.
+So, keeping a view of the table and also keeping the opponents in your mind is one of the strategies for playing shorthanded poker that will help you to decide on your future hands since you have to make marginal hands.
 Last but not the least, while you are a participant of a shorthanded play in poker, you should raise with the rest of your opponents, if you are one of the first to enter the pot.